unnus/unnus/content/email-series/lookalike-in-healthcare.md

 <p>

-You can’t establish a strong foothold in the market or increase your profit margins if you don’t establish a position/differentiator.
+You can’t establish a strong foothold in the market if you don’t establish a position/differentiator.
 </p>
 <p>